 Why do people visit Marienplatz?

-People visit Marienplatz to spend good time with friends and family, watch enchanting Glockenspiel shows, tour medieval churches and town halls, and get stunning views of the city from the observation decks at Alter Peter and Neues Rathaus.
+People visit Marienplatz to spend good time with friends and family, watch enchanting Glockenspiel shows, tour medieval churches and town halls, and get stunning city views from the observation decks at Alter Peter and Neues Rathaus.
 Several restaurants, cafes, and beer halls also dot the space in and around Mary’s Square, Munich.

 When was Marienplatz founded?

 Marienplatz was founded in the year 1157 when Henry the Lion laid the foundation of Munich city.
-Fiirst, it was called Schranneplatz or grain market.
+First, it was called Schranneplatz, or grain market.
 People started calling it Marienplatz only after a Marian column was erected here in 1638.

 What is the city center of Munich?